2011 in Bellator MMA: Results

-Shelton defeated Snook via submission (arm-triangle choke) at 2:45 of round 1.

 Bellator 38

 Bellator 38 was mixed martial arts event held by Bellator Fighting Championships.
-The event took place on March 26, 2011 at Harrah's Tunica Hotel and Casino in Tunica, Mississippi.
+The event took place on March 26, 2011, at Harrah's Tunica Hotel and Casino in Tunica, Mississippi.
 The card featured the opening round fights in the Bellator Season Four Light Heavyweight Tournament.
 The event was distributed live in prime time by MTV2.

 Background

 This event showcased the inaugural light heavyweight tournament.

 Originally, Blagoy Ivanov was set to fight John Brown on the undercard.
 However, Brown pulled out of the bout and was replaced by Johnathan Ivey.
 Ivey was then pulled off the card for a suspension by the Georgia Athletic Commission.
 Ivanov instead fought William Penn.

 The event drew an estimated 150,000 viewers on MTV2.